neerajmahajan/recap-unit-testing/README.md

 * It is good practice to create test classes with Test suffix.
 Some code coverage tools ignore tests if they don’t end with a Test suffix.
 * Execution of test cases should be independent of each other.

+#####	Qualities of unit testing
+*	Order independent.
+*	Test should run on all computers.
+*	A test should not take more that a second to finih it execution.
+*	All dependencies should be mocked.

 ##### Basic Annotations

 * @Test